 An uncommonly satisfying mix of medieval fantasy, high-tech military action and “Mad Max”-style misadventure, “Reign of Fire” imagines an Earth 20 years hence where the human race has been decimated by hordes of flying dragons.
-Pic could post better-than-average B.O. numbers before blazing as a homevid item.
+Pic could post better-than-average B.O. numbers as midsummer popcorn entertainment before really blazing as a homevid item.

 Aptly portentous prologue, set in contempo London, intros Quinn (Ben Thornton) as Brit schoolboy who’s in a subway construction site deep below ground when workers inadvertently drill into a massive cave where a long-hibernating fire-breather rests with dozens of dragon eggs.

 Unfortunately, the reawakened dragon kills Quinn’s engineer mother (Alice Krige) while escaping to the surface.
 Then the fertilized eggs hatch.